 Topology Optimization

-is a mathematical method that optimizes material layout within a given design space, for a given set of , and with the goal of maximizing the performance of the system (wiki).
+Topology optimization (TO) is a mathematical method that optimizes material layout within a given design space, for a given set of loads, boundary conditions and constraints with the goal of maximizing the performance of the system (wiki).

 iBESO imports multi-solution methods, which allows users to create diverse optimal topologies simultaneously.
 The solutions can bring about rich design diversity for designers.